 In the majority of patients, prolonged atopic eczema (a type of dermatitis) is most likely due to the combined adverse effects of a disturbed immune system and atrophy or thinning of the skin, (a highly complex structural and functional organ – the body’s largest in fact) caused by topical steroids.

 This may raise a few eyebrows in the medical fraternity.
 After all, the classic teaching is that eczema, like asthma, is predominantly hereditary or genetically predetermined, which I doubt.

 For instance, does the hypersensitivity associated with eczema explain the relapsing and remitting nature of the condition?
 Does it explain the nebulous variety of presentations that can occur, even in the same patient?
 And what about the predilection of “red skin” or “flares” for the face, neck, hands and the back of the elbows and knees that occurs?
 Or the fact that eczema can disappear for years then suddenly reappear for no apparent reason?

 Why does it respond to systemic and topical steroids and other strong immune-suppressants, then frequently rebound with greater vigour when these drugs are withdrawn?

 Many of these questions remain unanswered.

 For instance, a patient of mine who, like her mother and sister, had suffered severe atopic eczema since birth.
 Nothing had ever given lasting relief or control of symptoms.
-However, all three family members have now had complete, sustained remission of symptoms after applying wheatgrass extract daily or even less, for several months.
+However, all three family members have now had complete, sustained remission of symptoms after applying wheatgrass extract daily or even less often, for several months.